-Jam Music School is happy to announce we will be starting a Music Therapy programme in September of 2022 running on Sundays in our Naas School.
+Jam Music School is happy to announce we can now offer a Music Therapy service in our Naas School.

 Our Music Therapy courses are 10 weeks in total.
 Please contact us on email@example.com for any enquiries.